evnbr/bindery/docs/guide.md

 ```

 Keep in mind, your browser won't fetch content from a different web server
 (since that wouldn't be secure).
 Make sure you're loading both your current file and your content file from a web server.
-(Tip: If the URL says `file://`, you aren't using a server).
+(Tip: If your browser says `file://` in the URL bar, you aren't using a server).

-### Preparing Content

 You don't need to do anything special with your HTML content, as long
 as it all ends up in a single file.
 For example, you could use the Wikipedia